Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Device.md

 ## CONTROLLING KNX DEVICES WITH THE NODE SET TO "Universal mode (listen to all Group Addresses)"

-Here you have 2 options: import ETS cvs file or not. <br/>
+Here you have 2 options: import ETS cvs file or not.

 Importing your ETS file is the <b>aboslute suggested method</b>.
 If you import your ETS file, you only need to set the payload to be transmitted.
-The node will do the datapoint encoding automatically.<br/>
+The node will do the datapoint encoding automatically.

-If you do not import the ETS csv, you need to pass the datapoint type to the node as well.<br/>
+If you do not import the ETS csv, you need to pass the datapoint type to the node as well.

-**TURN OFF A LAMP <u>WITH</u> ETS FILE IMPORTED** <br/>
+**TURN OFF A LAMP <u>WITH</u> ETS FILE IMPORTED**

 ```javascript